androbaza/Xsight-heart-rate/logs/Johanna-logs.md

    * slice the models for the printer
    * print the case
 * notes: case is quite stable, the click system works but is a little bit to stiff
+* future:
+   * fix problems with the mirror method in the hold
-* future: make the click system less stiff, try different materials
+   * make the click system less stiff, try different material